 Deaf people are a cultural-linguistic minority.
-To deal with oppression of the hearing (phonocentric) society is through a humor.
+To deal with oppression of the hearing (phonocentric) society is through humor.
 Deaf jokes, zap stories, and other literary genres help them deal with oppression through humor.
 A "zap" story is another category of humor.

-Deaf people have had experiences of being mocked at, being made fun of, being harrassed at, or having bad experiences with hearing people in life in general (e.g. coercion of oralism, including painful speech therapy, cochlear implants invaded into their bodies without their permission, and so on).
+Deaf people have had experiences of being mocked at, being made fun of, being harrassed at, or having bad experiences with hearing people in life (e.g. coercion of oralism, including painful speech therapy, cochlear implants invaded into their bodies without their permission, and so on).
 Zap stories are often about getting even or outwitting hearing oppressors often with justice.

 One classical zap story is the public telephone.
 Among its variants, Mj Bienvenu wrote, telling that it's a true story:

 "A group of Deaf people was at a restaurant, chatting away when a group of non-Deaf people at the next table began to rudely mimic their signs.
 One of the Deaf women decided she'd had enough.
-She walked to the public telephone, inserted a coin, and making sure she was being observed by the hearing group, signed a comlete conversation into the handset, including pauses for the person on the other end to respond.
+She walked to the public telephone, inserted a coin, and making sure she was being observed by the hearing group, signed a complete conversation into the handset, including pauses for the person on the other end to respond.
 When the Deaf group left the restaurant, they were amused to see the hearing people run over to insepct the phone."
 (Bienvenue, 1989)

 Nabil told me his story in circa 1997 and it's deeply ingrained in my memory.

-At the end of this story, Nabil not only outwitted his hearing enemy but also earned their respect.
+At the end of this true story, Nabil not only outwitted his hearing enemy but also earned their respect.
 He did a very fair, respectful way of zapping them.

-Hearing tests are often monotonous and they can be quite tedious.
+Hearing tests are often monotonous and they can be quite tedious for many Deaf.
 This storyteller's particular experience with her hearing test and her audiologist was unforgettable.
 There are cultural aspects in this story.

 Bienvenue, MJ (1989).
 "Reflections of American Deaf Culture in Deaf Humor."
 Deaf World: A Historical Reader and Primary Sourcebook.
 Chapter 13, pp. 99-103.